Ieuanoh/SportingChance/content/our-services-copy.md

     the help I''ve received along the way. '
 - template: cta-block
   heading: How can we help you?
-  text: Find out more about our services and how we can help you.
+  text: Find out more about our mentoring and life skills services and how we can
+    help you.
   buttonlink: "/contact"
   buttontext: Contact Us
+- template: centred-text
+  button: true
+  main_text: Sporting Chance Project also has an Alternative Learning Provision.
+We
+    offer taster sessions in the construction industry for 14 to 18-year-olds.
+  buttontext: Find out more
+  header: Alternative Learning Provision
+  left-align: false
+  text_section: []
+  buttonlink: ''
 draft: true

 ---